grantjenks/python-diskcache/docs/tutorial.rst

     ...     pass

 Closed Cache objects will automatically re-open when accessed.
-But opening Cache objects is relatively slow, and since all operations are atomic, you can safely leave Cache objects open.
+But opening Cache objects is relatively slow, and since all operations are atomic, may be safely left open.

     >>> cache.set('key', 'value')
     True